-While he was speaking, a Pharisee invited him to dine with him; so he went in and took his place at the table.
+While Jesus was speaking, a Pharisee invited him to dine with him; so he went in and took his place at the table.
 The Pharisee was amazed to see that he did not first wash before dinner.
-Then the Lord said to him, "Now you Pharisees clean the outside of the cup and of the dish, but inside you are full of greed and wickedness.
+But then the Lord said to him, "Now you Pharisees clean the outside of the cup and of the dish, but inside you are full of greed and wickedness.
 You fools!
 Did not the one who made the outside make the inside also?
-So give for alms those things that are within; and see, everything will be clean for you.
+So give for alms those things that are within; and see, everything will be clean for you."

-In today's text from Romans, we hear of the visible manifestation of God's eternal power within the created world and are gradually led to the invisible reality of God himself.
-The gospel seems to say that the condition of the inside of the cup is more important than the outside, and generosity more effective than the washing of hands.
-Romans moves from the outside in, the gospel from the inside out.
-Galatians seems to hit the happy medium: there ought to be a harmonious blending of faith and love, flesh and spirit, inner and outer cleanliness.
-If such an integral and peaceful wholeness exists in us, then Paul's ideal of perfect liberty will be ours.
+In today's reading St Paul writes about the visible manifestation of God's power within the created world, by which our minds are drawn to the invisible reality of God himself.
+The gospel insists that it's more vital for the inside of the cup to be clean than the outside, and values generosity of spirit more than the washing of hands.
+One could say that the thought in our passage from Romans moves from the outside in, while that in the Gospel works from the inside out.
+Ultimately, we seek a happy medium, a harmonious blending of faith and love, flesh and spirit, inner and outer cleanliness.
+If such an integral wholeness exists in us, then Paul's ideal of perfect liberty will be ours.

-The Epistle to the Romans is not easily interpreted.
-Paul's ideas seem to shimmer as he glides from one aspect of salvation to another.
-We can bring the ideas back into focus if we recall the key phrase, so prominent in Galatians (3:11) and now repeated as a dominant theme for the entire Epistle to the Romans, "The just person lives by faith."
+Let's admit that, while rich in theological ideas, this Epistle to the Romans is not easily interpreted.
+Paul's words shimmer with paradox as he glides from one aspect of salvation to another.
+We can get a clearer focus if we recall one key phrase as the dominant theme for all of Romans, "The just person lives by faith."
 Faith here implies fidelity and trust over the long run.
 It recognizes that the mysteries spread across the universe are also deeply imbedded in each person's soul..
-The "justice" signifies that God, humanity, and the entire created universe live up to what they are.
-Actions flow from nature.
-God is just when. he lives up to his covenantal promises.
-When Paul writes, "in the gospel is revealed the justice of God which begins and ends with faith," he means to say that God fulfills these convenantal promises in a way beyond all expectation, yet true to his own compassionate self.

-Jesus calls for an active expression of faith through works of love: "give what you have as alms." love, therefore, is to be concerned about the needy and generous in attending to them.
-Then, he concluded, "all will be wiped clean for you."
+Jesus calls for an active exercise of faith through works of love: "Give what you have as alms."
+Love involves concern for the needy and being generous to them.
+Then, says the Lord, "all will be wiped clean for you."
 This is a curious thought.
-The poor and the needy generally have a more difficult time with cleanliness than the wealthy and the leisured class.
-The poor work longer hours, are involved with dirt, grease and dust, and do not have at hand all the conveniences of hot and cold running water, privacy and energy.
+The poor and the needy generally have a more difficult time with cleanliness than the wealthy and leisured classes.
+Poor people often work longer hours, are involved with dirt, grease and dust, and do not always have privacy and the convenience of hot and cold running water.
 Could this be why Jesus had not properly washed his hands before sitting down to eat at the Pharisee's house?